 The United States struggled to make any headway into Canada.
 Madison had assumed that the British, who were occupied fighting Napoleon in Europe, couldn’t effectively defend Canada.
 Instead, American troops failed in their attempted invasions as they were met by British troops, Canadian militia, and Native American fighters.

 The United States fared better at the Battle of Lake Erie, where it defeated British naval forces.
 Tecumseh died in a subsequent battle, weakening the ability of the Native American coalition to help the British.

 But at that point, the war was winding down.
 Napoleon had abdicated months earlier and the French threat had diminished for the British.
 Peace talks had started shortly before the attack on Washington.
-The sides came to an agreement with the Treat of Ghent in Belgium, with a tentative deal reached on December 24, 1814.
+The sides came to a tentative agreement with the Treaty of Ghent in Belgium on December 24, 1814.

 British troops attacking New Orleans were unaware of the peace deal, which still had to be ratified by both governments.
 On January 8, the American troops, led by Jackson, routed the British troops in New Orleans.
 The treaty was ratified by the U.S. Senate on February 15, 1815.